 Students are limited to three attempts in a calendar year to take the COMPASS placement test.
 Students currently enrolled in developmental courses must wait until the end of the semester in which they are enrolled before they can retake the placement test for that subject area.

-Why community college students should complete their associate degree before transferring
+Why community college students should complete their associate degree before transferring priority to students who have completed an AA or AS degree.
+Some institutions even guarantee admission to transfer graduates.

 Graduation...